imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ## How to Initialize the Lucene Index

 The lucene index is automatically written into the Index Directory by the Imixs-Workflow engine.
 However, it is also possible to rebuild the lucene index manually.
 For example, this can be the case after a Database restore.
 To force a rebuild of the index it is sufficient to delete the Index Directory and restart the application.
 The Imixs-Workflow engine will recognize the missing index and start an [AdminP Job](adminp.html) called "REBUILD_LUCENE_INDEX" immediately.
+It can take some minutes depending on the amount of documents until the index is created.

 ### Configuration of the REBUILD_LUCENE_INDEX-Job